gearglow/ReptiliaWithATwist/The List.md

 "And anyway," Ron said, turning back to Malfoy, "at least *my* dad's not in the paper for being an evil git!
 Does you mum prefer him as a glorified lawn ornament, or as dementor chow?
 My bet's the statue -- probably the only time it's gotten hard since she had you!"

 Ron had clearly gone too far.
-With an inarticulate growl, Malfoy leapt at him, knocking them both to the floor, scattering students in their wake as they wrestled around.
+With an inarticulate growl, Malfoy pounced on him, knocking them both to the floor, scattering students in their wake as they wrestled around.

 "Here now, what's all this?
 Break it up, you two!"
 Professor Moody came down the stairs.
-The boys ignored him, so with a grunt he drew his wand and cast a stream of pale blue spellfire at them.
-Elysia's glasses identified it as a freeform human-to-animal transfiguration, and sure enough when the light faded they saw two long, furry creatures, still locked in combat.
+The boys ignored him, so with a grunt he drew his wand and cast a stream of pale blue spell-fire at them.
+Elysia's glasses identified it as a free-form human-to-animal transfiguration, and sure enough when the light faded they saw two long, furry creatures, still locked in combat.
 One had white fur, the other red.

 "Break it up, I said!"
 Professor Moody waved his wand again, and the two creatures began bouncing up and down on the floor of the Entrance Hall, exactly as if Moody were dribbling a basketball.